 Scrabble New South Wales

-ASPA (NSW) Dispute Register
+Scrabble NSW Dispute Register

-3. Incorrect Word Submitted on Challenge Slip
+1. Incorrect Word Submitted on Challenge Slip

 Situation: Player A plays the word UNSTATES.
 Player B challenges and inadvertently writes the word UNSTATE.
 Player A fails to realize the wrong word has been written down.
 The challenge is submitted, and UNSTATE comes back marked correct.
 Player B then realises the wrong word was on the challenge slip, and requests a rechallenge, this time with the correct word.
 Player A claims this cannot be done.